 Sheen of Invincibility Dims for Rating Agencies with New DOJ Suit

-The credit rating agencies may have helped to invite worldwide financial calamity by propping up subprime securities with too-good-to-be-true ratings, but for a long while it seemed that they would remain all-but impervious to liability for the crisis.
-In case after case, Standard & Poor's Financial Services, Moody's Corp., and Fitch Ratings Inc. managed to beat back investor claims by arguing that their wildly optimistic ratings amounted to constitutionally protected opinions.
+The credit rating agencies may have helped to invite financial disaster by propping up subprime securities with too-good-to-be-true ratings, but for a long while it seemed they would remain impervious to liability for the crisis.
+Is the tide beginning to turn?

 This premium content is reserved for American Lawyer subscribers.